OpenArCloud/scd-access/lib/README.md

 This module will very likely only run in a browser using rollup right now.
 Compatibility with other packagers and with Node on the server side is planned.

+### New with version 0.1.5:
+- fixed potential URL problems in getContentsAtLocation()

 ### New with version 0.1.2:
 - **breaking changes**
 - changed service URLs to contain `scrsPath`